Democratic Front (Montenegro): 2020 parliamentary election

 Since a political split with their candidate for PM, Zdravko Krivokapić, after he questioned their competence to participate in his cabinet, leaders of the Democratic Front, Andrija Mandić and Nebojša Medojević started to publicly criticize the alleged influence of the Serbian Orthodox Church, as well of the businessman Miodrag Davidović on Krivokapić's decisions and on composition of his cabinet, which they eventually supported in parliament after all.
 Mandić claimed that Krivokapić had been appointed head of the "For the Future" list after "pressure and conditioning of electoral support" by "parts of the Serbian Church", accusing parts of the church and Krivokapić of "acting on someone's orders from abroad", while Medojević stated that Bishop Joanikije Mićović and priest Gojko Perović set the terms of the church's support and threatened to withdraw Krivokapić from the electoral list, a few days before handing over the electoral lists for 2020 parliamentary election, which Perović categorically denied.
 During October and November Medojević and Mandić have repeatedly conditioned their parties' support for the Krivokapić Cabinet, if they were not part of it.
 Mandić explicitly asked Krivokapić to "return the mandate and that they would look for a new PM designate".
 Unfoundedly accusing and public insults were publicly condemned by the Serbian Church, PM Krivokapić, Davidović, but also by the DF's coalition partner the Socialist People's Party, while the True Montenegro left the parliamentary group of the Democratic Front, out the protest.

-The DF maintains a very close cooperation with the right-wing populist SNS regime in Serbia led by Aleksandar Vučić, President of Serbia.
-Since mid-2010s, Vučić and members of his party have repeatedly publicly supported DF activities in Montenegro.
+The DF maintained a very close cooperation with the right-wing populist SNS regime in Serbia led by Aleksandar Vučić, President of Serbia.
+Since the mid-2010s, Vučić and members of his party have repeatedly publicly supported DF activities in Montenegro.
 In December 2020, Vučić, speaking to the media about Serbia future relation with the new government in Montenegro and PM Krivokapić, called DF leaders "sole true representatives of Serbian community in Montenegro".
 In 2021, Vučić even claimed the existence of a conspiracy that "many in Montenegro" allegedly want the "destruction" of this political alliance.

+Dissolution

+After an argument with Knežević on 13 May 2023, Medojević decided that the Movement for Changes (PZP) would have its own ticket in the 2023 parliamentary election.
+The day after, on 14 May 2023, the Democratic Front held a press conference where the leaders announced the dissolution of the alliance.